eeishaan/handwriting-synthesis/README.markdown

 # Handwriting synthesis

-This is an implementation of ["Generating Sequences With Recurrent Neural Networks" paper by Alex Graves](https://arxiv.org/abs/1308.0850)
+This is an implementation of sec.4 and 5 of ["Generating Sequences With Recurrent Neural Networks" paper by Alex Graves](https://arxiv.org/abs/1308.0850)

 ### Generated samples